thofmann/lnd/docs/code_contribution_guidelines.md

 //             := G*k + G*h
 //             := G * (k+h)
 //
-// Therefore, once we divulge the revocation pre-image, the remote peer is able to
+// Therefore, once we divulge the revocation preimage, the remote peer is able to
 // compute the proper private key for the revokeKey by computing:
 //   revokePriv := commitPriv + revokePreimge mod N
 //